Zobeda Khanum

-Zobeda Khanum (1920 – 26 January 1989) was an educationist and litterateur of Bangladesh.
+Zobeda Khanum (5 March 1920 – 26 January 1989) was an educationist and litterateur of Bangladesh.
 She was the first director and chairperson of Bangladesh Shishu Academy.
 She was also vice chairperson and chairperson of Bangladesh Mahila Samity.

 Early life

-Khanum was born at Azharbagh in Kushtia District on 5 March 1920.
+Khanum was born at Azharbagh in Kushtia on 5 March 1920.
 His father Khandkar Azharul Islam was a school inspector.
 She started her primary education from a home tutor.
 After getting married she moved to Kolkata, where she appeared privately in the Matriculation, IA and BT examinations.
 She obtained a master's degree from University of Dhaka in 1950.

 Literary works

 Khanum wrote in several genres: novels, short stories, plays and juvenile literature.